muratk5n/thirdwave/en/README.md

 ---

-Seeing such massive supply at the consumer's doorstep, all kinds of end-use products will be encouraged, carmakers for example, they will speed up FCEV production, there'll be more innovation around portable canisters, etc. Supply is key.
+The presence of such massive supply at the consumer's doorstep can spur development of more end-use products; eg carmakers they will speed up FCEV production, we can see more products around portable canisters, etc. Supply is key.
 Aplenty will attract aplenty.

 ---